BlackBerry Torch 9800: Reception

 The BlackBerry Torch 9800 was marketed as "the best BlackBerry ever".
-However, upon release of the device's technical details, critics, such as PC World's Ginny Mies, were not impressed with the specifications which lagged behind new-generation devices such as the iPhone 4 and Droid X. One reviewer did not find enough difference over earlier BlackBerrys to recommend the device to new users.
+However, upon release of the device's technical details, critics, such as PC Worlds Ginny Mies, were not impressed with the specifications which lagged behind new-generation devices such as the iPhone 4 and Droid X. One reviewer did not find enough difference over earlier BlackBerrys to recommend the device to new users.
 Key complaints were the 624 MHz processor included in the Torch, whereas the HTC Evo 4G and Motorola Droid X (among others of their class) featured a 1 GHz processor.
 The Torch's 3.2 inch screen with 480x360 screen resolution was also criticized as being smaller than iPhone 4's 3.5 inch screen with 960x640 resolution and the Motorola Droid X's 4.3 inch with 854 x 480.
 The Torch has a screen that is the same size as the Storm and Storm 2 with a resolution the same as the Bold 9700, Bold 9650 and Tour 9630.
 Some critics also noted the lack of HD video recording and the lack of a front-facing camera.

 CNET's Bonnie Cha found improvements such as the better user interface, universal search and the much improved browser and multimedia experience.
 On the other hand, she also found that the smartphone can be sluggish, and could stand for some hardware upgrades, although her review was generally positive.

 RIM has stated that the processor in the Torch is 'of a newer generation', when boot times of the Torch and the BlackBerry Bold 9700 (both running OS6) are compared the Torch boots up 1.8 times faster than the Bold with the "older processor".

 UBM techinsite has confirmed the claims of Research in Motion, by performing a "tear down" and making a hardware analysis, discovering a PXA940 Processor.
 This processor is built on 45nm as opposed to the Processor found in the Blackberry Bold 1 and 2.
 The 45 nm process keeps heat production and power usage down, and the processor as previously stated in this article brings significant performance gains.

 Anandtech praised the screen of the phone as being: "one of the most readable outside that I've encountered in a while, with text and webpages being easy to make out even in intense daylight.
-Alongside the iPhone 4, the difference is pretty immediate, especially in how good white appears on the Torch compared to the iPhone4.
+Alongside the iPhone 4, the difference is pretty immediate, especially in how good white appears on the Torch compared to the iPhone 4.
 Anandtech also noted that the contrast ratio was exceptionally good.

-Crackberry's Kevin Michaluk gave the BlackBerry Torch an overwhelmingly positive review stating that the Torch is a "worthy device for any smartphone owner".
+Crackberrys Kevin Michaluk gave the BlackBerry Torch an overwhelmingly positive review stating that the Torch is a "worthy device for any smartphone owner".
 Crackberry praised OS 6.0, the form factor, touchscreen, and the Webkit browser.
 However, Michaluk criticized the lack of HD video recording and lack of OpenGL support for 3D graphics.